The Chemical Brothers

-The Chemical Brothers are an English electronic music duo formed by Tom Rowlands and Ed Simons in Manchester in 1989.
-They were pioneers (along with the Prodigy, Fatboy Slim, The Crystal Method, and other acts) in bringing the big beat genre to the forefront of pop culture.
-After attracting Virgin Records, the duo achieved further success with the second album Dig Your Own Hole (1997), which topped the UK charts.
-In the UK, they have had six No. 1 albums and 13 top-20 singles, including two chart-toppers.
+The Chemical Brothers are an English electronic music duo formed by Ed Simons and Tom Rowlands in Manchester in 1992.
+They were pioneers in bringing the big beat genre to the forefront of pop culture.

-Their name came about in 1995 after they dropped their original moniker the Dust Brothers due to the existence of another band with the same name.
-In the United States, they have won six Grammy Awards including Best Rock Instrumental Performance, Best Dance Recording and Best Dance/Electronic Album of the year as recently as 2020.
+Originally known as The Dust Brothers, they changed their name due to the existence of another band with the same name.
+Their first album Exit Planet Dust sold over one million copies and debuted at No. 9 on the UK Albums Chart.
+After attracting Virgin Records, the duo achieved further success with their second album Dig Your Own Hole (1997), which topped the UK chart.
+They have had six No. 1 albums and 13 top-20 singles in the UK, including two chart-toppers.
+They have won six Grammy Awards, including Best Rock Instrumental Performance, Best Dance Recording, and Best Dance/Electronic Album.